Notable Past Projects:

 New FM Transmitter Site (KTBT, New Iberia, LA, 1998): MP&A got a chance here to build a first-class FM site from the ground up and close to home for a change, working with the tower crew and building contractor to ensure that no shortcuts were taken.
 Due to its isolated location in the Atchafalaya Basin, the site was built to be highly-reliable and survivable, with an aux transmitter, antenna, and generator.

-Multi-Station FM Transmitter Facility (WKSJ/WBLX/WJLQ, Mobile, AL/Pensacola, FL, 2005): Here we did all the RF plumbing for a three-station (with provisions for a fourth) combined FM facility, both IBOC (combined using the wideband port of the main combiner) and analog.
-A man-lift makes all the difference when you're hangng rigid line from a 25-foot ceiling!
+Multi-Station FM Transmitter Facility (WKSJ/WBLX/WJLQ, Mobile, AL/Pensacola, FL, 2005): Here we did all the RF plumbing for a three-station (with provisions for a fourth) combined FM facility, both IBOC and analog.
+A man-lift makes all the difference when you're hanging rigid line from a 25-foot ceiling!

-Two-station diplexer design/construction/installation (WEAL/WPET, Greensboro, NC, 2004): MP&A designed, fabricated and installed a maximally-broad diplexer/dual ATU, all in one cabinet, for these stations.
+WEAL/WPET, Greensboro, NC, 2004: MP&A designed, fabricated and installed a maximally-broad diplexer/dual ATU, all in one cabinet, for these stations.
 We also laid in a new ground system as part of this consolidation project.

 10 KW DA site rebuild/DA tuneup (KXKW, Lafayette, LA, 1988): Michael oversaw the complete rebuild of this six-tower DA facility as one of the last AM DAs to convert to remote control operation.
 As part of the project, he wrote custom software to help model the DA's performance and streamline the tuneup process.
 Many thanks to Ron Rackley for his many hours of patient telephone support.